October 3, 20255 min ReadLast reviewed November 11, 2025

 Medically Reviewed

-Low-Level Light Therapy (LLLT), also known as photobiomodulation, uses specific wavelengths of light (usually red or near-infrared) to gently heat the eyelids and stimulate cellular function.
+Low-Level Light Therapy (LLLT), also known as photobiomodulation, uses specific wavelengths of light (usually red or near-infrared) to provide gentle warming and may influence inflammation.
+Evidence is still evolving; some patients report symptom improvement, while others notice little change.
 Unlike IPL, it does not involve bright flashing lights or gels.

 How It Works